Library Induction Tours

 Proof Reading

-Proofreading a pice of writing for spelling and grammar errors is an important final step before submitting your work.
+Proofreading a piece of writing for spelling and grammar errors is an important final step before submitting your work.
 In this session you will learn some important tips to help you proofread your work both in digital and paper format.

 Reflective Learning